How to Apply

 House of Lords' Code of Conduct

 The Code of Conduct provides guidance for members of the House of Lords on the standards of conduct expected of them in the discharge of their parliamentary and public duties, and provides the openness and accountability necessary to reinforce public confidence in the way in which members of the House of Lords perform their parliamentary and public duties.
 In particular it reinforces the requirement on members to register relevant interests.
-A copy can be found at http://www.parliament.uk/, or paper copies are available from the House of Lords Information Office (Phone: 020 7219 3107).
+A copy can be found at www.parliament.uk/hl-code” (deleting all reference to the availability of paper copies).